OctopusDeploy/docs/docs/how-to/get-a-database-backup-and-encrypt-the-master-key.md

 position: 28
 ---

 When you contact Octopus Deploy support, sometimes we aren't able to reproduce the issue you're experiencing.
 This can be due to specific circumstances in your instance, or corrupted data which we can't reproduce.
 We may ask you to send us a database backup and your encrypted master key.
-This guide will guide you through getting this information to help us troubleshoot these issues.
+This guide provides a walkthrough to get the best information for us to help troubleshoot these issues.

 ## Step-by-step guide

 1. Create the database backup

-The easiest way to import a database is to restore from a .bak (binary) file, and this is the format we will ask for.
+The easiest way to import a database is to restore from a .bak file, and this is the format we will ask for.
 This can be produced in your SQL Server Mangement Studio.
 Right-click your database, and select *Tasks > Back Up...*, and select the directory in which the .bak file will save to.

 ![Backup SQL database in SQL Server Management Studio](sql_server_management_studio_backup.png)